-- 89. Thinking about housing for purchase on the open market, it appears that local households on average incomes are unable to access even entry-level homes unless they have the advantage of a very large deposit.
+- 84. Thinking about housing for purchase on the open market, it appears that local households on average incomes are unable to access even entry-level homes unless they have the advantage of a very large deposit.
 Market housing, even with the benefit of a higher than average income, is likely to remain out of reach to most.
-The median house price would require an annual income nearly three times the current average (180.6% higher). - 90.
-Private renting is generally only affordable to higher earners, with average earners only able to afford entry-level market rentals.
-Households made up of one or two lower quartile earners cannot afford the given rental thresholds.
+The median house price would require an annual income 240.3% higher than the current average. - 85.
+Private renting is generally only affordable to higher earners, although households on mean incomes and made up of two lower quartile earners can afford entry-level rental thresholds.
 Affordability is improved if households are able or willing to dedicate a larger proportion of their incomes to rental costs, although this has repercussions for other quality of life aspects and cannot be assumed to suit all individuals' circumstances.